ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

 The admin team will be responsible for creating the IAM resources.
 After fetching the source code and making the initial terraform.tfvars changes suggested above set current directory to ./admin and use the `ibmcloud iam api-key-create` command to create an api key for the admin.
 This is the same as a password to your account and it will be used by terraform to perform tasks on your behalf.
 Keep the api key safe.

-Change directory, generate your personal API key in the local.env that will be used by terraform to become you, the administrator:
+1. Change directory, generate and source your personal API key in local.env.
+When terraform is invoked it will become you.
+Terraform will be the administrator:
    ```
    cd admin
    echo export TF_VAR_ibmcloud_api_key=$(ibmcloud iam api-key-create widget0-admin --output json | jq .apikey) > local.env